AnalogJ/capsulecd/README.md

     # docker image which will be used to build and package this release.
     # Image should have all required tools installed to validate, build, package and release
-    image: nodejs
+    image: chef

     # source should be where the package source is from. ie. github/bitbucket/gitlab (only github supported to start)
     source:
       github:
         # additional github specific configuration which can be used to configure enterprise github connections
+        access_token:

     # type specifies which capsule script is run against the code
-    # can only be: npm, chef, ruby, python, crate, general, (more to come)
+    # can only be: node, chef, ruby, python, crate, puppet, docker?,  general, (more to come)
-    type: npm
+    type:

+    build:
+      config:

     # validate contains the configuration for the validation step.
     validate: